 However, organizations that need to test software or develop data tools find the public cloud a useful tool.
 Companies that have predictable computing needs or want someone else to handle infrastructure maintenance can also find this type to be helpful.

-The private cloud is something a business can create themselves or work with a service provider on.
+The private cloud is something a business can create itself or work with a service provider on.
 When working with a vendor, a company can have a specific amount of space to use, and this storage space can be located onsite or offsite.
 Organizations that create their storage often do it in order to have control over their data and security.

-There are three types of private cloud:
+There are three types of a private cloud:

 - Software-only: This one lives on top of a company’s existing software and is useful for businesses that have just upgraded their software and hardware.

 - Pre-Integrated Converged: For businesses that want an out-of-the-box solution, this type is part of a hardware or software bundle.

 - Managed: In this instance, the organization can hold the hardware and software, but a vendor or service provider manages it.
 By using this solution, companies can be released from managing regular maintenance and upgrades—that responsibility lies with the vendor.

 A private cloud is excellent for companies that need more control and flexibility with the systems that are connected to it and desire specific firewall protections.
 In industries with compliance standards or private data requirements, such as the healthcare industry, the private cloud is a go-to solution.

 There is a higher cost associated with this type of cloud.
 Vendor service fees, which can include maintenance, support, or upgrade costs, are a drawback for some organizations that do not have a large budget for technology.

 Companies that use this version of the cloud are typically in a highly regulated industry that requires next-level security or a larger enterprise that needs a state-of-the-art data center.
 Their teams need vendor support for handling daily care of the cloud, which can include updates and security monitoring.